 Skinner Law Firm represents consumers in a wide range of consumer fraud actions including unfair and deceptive practices.
 We also handle class actions against businesses and employers who defraud individual consumers.
-Some of the consumer protection statutes that come into play in consumer actions include the West Virginia Consumer Credit & Protection Act, the Fair Debt Collection Practices Act, the Truth in Lending Act (TILA), which are designed to protect those borrowing money or making purchases for personal use.
+Some of the consumer protection statutes that come into play in consumer actions include the West Virginia Consumer Credit & Protection Act, the Fair Debt Collection Practices Act, and the Truth in Lending Act (TILA), which are designed to protect those borrowing money or making purchases for personal use.
 Most consumer protection laws allow successful plaintiffs to collect monetary damages, costs and attorney fees from the defendant or defendant’s business.

 Illegal Debt Collection Practices

 Many of these complaints have their origins in the quantity and quality of information that collectors have about the consumer debts.
 In a 2009 study, the FTC showed concern that debt collectors, including debt buyers, may have insufficient or inaccurate information when they collect on debts.
 This often results in debt collectors seeking to recover wrong amounts and/or to recover from the wrong person.

 Oftentimes, senior citizens are asked to pay for debts they do not owe.
 It can be unbearable.
 In one well-known West Virginia case, a debt collector illegally called a consumer over 900 times, among other abusive tactics.

 Zombie Debt Collection & Your Rights

 “Zombie Debt” is an old debt that you should not be sued for because the statute of limitations has run.
 It’s called Zombie Debt because it should be dead, but unscrupulous debt collectors keep bringing it back to life.